 Moving on, we are going to cover the F2 generation, which is also commonly misunderstood as being highly hypoallergenic.
 Due to the vast genetic possibilities of the F2, this is a false claim.
 There are so many different breedings, between generations, that will create an F2, that you can expect a huge variety of types.
-For example, the following, are a few example breedings that will result in an F2: F1 x F1, F1 x F1b, F1b x F1b, F1b x Multigen, and so on.
+For example, the following, are a few example breedings that will result in an F2: F1 x F1, F1 x F1b, F1 x Multigen, and so on.
 Example A: If you breed F1 x F1 (remember...the F1 is always +/- for Furnishings), you are going to end up with some IC (improper coat) puppies and they will likely shed quite a lot.
-Example B: On the opposite end of that, let's assume that we breed two F1b Goldendoodles together.
-They have both been tested for Furnishings and are +/+.
-Now, we can know, through the genetic testing of the parents, that all of those puppies will also be +/+ for Furnishings.
-The interesting part is that the IC affected puppy (-/- for Furnishings) from Example A and the +/+ Furnishings puppy from Example B are both F2 generation puppies!
+Example B: In another scenario, let's assume that we breed an F1 to either an F1b or Multigen.
+Let's also assume that the F1b or Multigen have been tested for Furnishings and are +/+.
+(NOTE: When breeding any generation to an F1, it is require to test the other parent for Furnishings to make sure he/she is +/+.
+An F1, as previously stated, is always, at best, +/-.
+Breeding two +/- dogs together will result in puppies with Incorrect Coat.)
+Now, we can know, through the genetic testing of the parents, that all of those puppies will have visible Furnishings.
+However, you still must test the offspring because you'll always have a mixture of +/- and +/+ when one parent is +/- like the F1.
+The interesting part in all of this is that we can get anything from heavy shedding -/- to non-shedding +/+ and all withint the F2 generation!
 This is why, and it cannot be stressed enough, relying on generation labels is a faulty and unreliable way to determine which litter or puppy will be best for your family.

 Let's look at one more “generation”...the Multigen.
 This is the generation label that has many people stumped and in most cases, scared to move forward with reservation/adoption.
 Multigen isn't a specific generation as it's meaning is “multiple generations.”
 In fact, if a responsible breeder, that started from the ground floor, with Golden Retrievers and Poodles, and spent years health testing, coat trait testing, and choosing the best of the best for breeding stock, etc., the Multigen should be the result of that.
 This is the point that every breeder, who is breeding for the development and betterment of the Goldendoodle, will eventually reach.
 Now, the purebred dog breeds that we see today, were once going through this very same phase of development.
 They are also Multigen which again, means “multiple generations.”
 We don't use the term Multigen when referring to our purebred breeds today.
 Therefore, they are simply a Poodle, or a Golden Retriever, and so on.
 Technically, we don't really need to say Multigen Goldendoodles.
 They are simply, Goldendoodles.
 It is also important to note that Goldendoodles should be traced to only Golden Retriever and Poodle breeds, used in their creation.
 No other breed should have ever been introduced.
 In conclusion, just as we should focus on the genetics behind early Goldendoodle generations, the Multigen should be scutinized in the same way.